tfpf/pysorteddict/docs/performance.md

 Only the last two steps (defined in a function `set_del`) were timed.
 After these, in theory, the sorted dictionary should return to the original state, allowing it to be used for the next round of timing.
-In practice, it is likely to be different under the hood because of rebalancing operations.
-But that can be assumed to simulate the real-world effects of insertions and deletions, so this is a sound strategy.
+In practice, it is likely to be in a different state because of rebalancing operations.
+But that change of state can be assumed to simulate the real-world effects of insertions and deletions, so this is a sound strategy.

 To reiterate, the numbers reported in the table above and the graph below are for 50 insertions and deletions.